 Other Outside Activities

-Collect information related to current and pending (other) monetary and non-monetary resources supporting research endeavors that are not included in the prepopulated reports, such as awards the PI receives at other institutions, including through a VA affiliation, or affiliations or employment with foreign or domestic entities, that support the PI's research endeavors.
+Collect information on all current and pending (other) monetary and non-monetary resources that support research endeavors but are not included in the prepopulated reports.
+This includes awards the PI receives at other institutions, including through a VA affiliation, or affiliations or employment with foreign or domestic entities, that support the PI's research endeavors.

-The investigator or their department administrator must add in-kind, other internal, and external sources that support research endeavors that are not included on the UCLA Current and Pending (Other) Support reports, including prepopulated data on the NIH Other Support form.
+The investigator or their department administrator must manually add and maintain in the sponsor disclosure forms all information related to in-kind, other internal, and external sources that support research endeavors that are not included on the UCLA portal reports.

 What to Include